ribesstefano/Mapping-Multiple-LSTM-Models-on-FPGAs/README.md

 This repository contains a wrapper class for kernel arguments of type `hls::stream` named `AxiStreamInterface`.
 The class is implemented following a _Policy-based_ C++ paradigm, meaning that it accepts either a `AxiStreamPort` or `AxiStreamFifo` as possible policies (in practice, a template argument).

 The idea is to have a kernel argument, i.e. an HLS port, which can be either an AXIS interface with side-channels, or a bare FIFO interface connected to another kernel.
-In fact, Vitis HLS doesn't allow stream interfaces with side-channels within an IP.
-To overcome the issue, the `AxiStreamInterface` can be customized to be an IP port or a FIFO port, depending on the use of the kernel.
+In fact, Vitis HLS doesn't allow stream interfaces with side-channels *within* an IP.
+To overcome this issue, the `AxiStreamInterface` can be customized to be an IP port or a FIFO port, depending on the use of the kernel.

 An example of this can be seen in `HlsKernelU` and in `svd::SvdKernel`, which specialize the `svd::KernelU` function template.
 In the first case, the `svd::KernelU` has its output stream port `xu_port` connected to one of the IP's ports (with side-channels).
 In the latter case instead, `svd::KernelU` is connected to `svd::KernelS`, and so its `xu_port` argument is an internal FIFO (without side-channels).